Toni Braxton

 Toni Michele Braxton (born October 7, 1967) is an American singer, songwriter, actress and television personality.
-She has sold over 70 million records worldwide and is one of the best-selling female artists in history.
 Braxton has won seven Grammy Awards, nine Billboard Music Awards, seven American Music Awards, and numerous other accolades.
 In 2011, Braxton was inducted into the Georgia Music Hall of Fame.
 In 2017, she was honored with the Legend Award at the Soul Train Music Awards.

 In the late 1980s, Braxton began performing with her sisters in the R&B group the Braxtons; the group was signed to Arista Records.
 After attracting the attention of producers Antonio "L.A."
 Reid and Kenneth "Babyface" Edmonds, she signed with their label LaFace Records as a solo artist to release her self-titled debut studio album (1993).
 The album reached number one on the Billboard 200 chart, sold 10 million copies worldwide, and spawned the international hit singles "Another Sad Love Song" and "Breathe Again".
 Also a critical success, the album yielded Braxton three Grammy Awards, including for Best New Artist.
+Her success continued with the album Secrets (1996), which included the Billboard Hot 100-number one singles "You're Makin' Me High/Let It Flow" and "Un-Break My Heart".

-Braxton experienced continued success with the albums Secrets (1996) — which included the Billboard Hot 100-number one singles "You're Makin' Me High/Let It Flow" and "Un-Break My Heart" — and The Heat (2000), which debuted at number two on the Billboard 200 and spawned the top two single "He Wasn't Man Enough".
+Braxton's third studio album, The Heat (2000), debuted at number two on the Billboard 200, spawning the international top-five single "He Wasn't Man Enough".
 Braxton's subsequent studio albums, Snowflakes (2001), More Than a Woman (2002), Libra (2005) and Pulse (2010), were released amid contractual disputes and health issues.
 In 2014, Braxton and former label boss Babyface released the duet album Love, Marriage & Divorce (2014), which won Best R&B Album at the 57th Annual Grammy Awards.
 Further label changes saw the release of Sex & Cigarettes (2018) under Def Jam Recordings and Spell My Name (2020) under Island.

 Braxton is also active in television production and presentation.
 She competed in the seventh season of the reality competition series Dancing with the Stars.
 She executive produced and starred in Braxton Family Values, a reality television series that aired on We TV from 2011 to 2020.
 Braxton was also an executive producer of Tamar & Vince, a spinoff reality series starring her younger sister, Tamar.